mridul037/mridul037/README.md

 **Quote of the hour:**

-Success is a lousy teacher.
-It seduces smart people into thinking they can't lose.
+AI is a fundamental risk to the existence of human civilization.

-~ Bill Gates
+~ Elon Musk
 <pre>

 </pre>